San Francisco restaurant bans armed officers, police union responds

-SAN FRANCISCO (KRON) — A San Francisco restaurant is feuding with police on social media after the business implemented a policy that bans armed officers from entering.
+SAN FRANCISCO, Calif.
+(KRON) — A San Francisco restaurant is feuding with police on social media after the business implemented a policy that bans armed officers from entering.

 Reem’s California announced the policy in an Instagram post on Friday, saying the reason is to have a “deep commitment to uplifting social and racial justice in our communities.”